Salvadel/soc-homelab-environment/setup/windows11-setup.md

 ## Intentional Vulnerability Configuration

-To allow realistic attack simulations from the Kali Linux machine, several default Windows 11 security controls were intentionally disabled.
-These changes are strictly contained within the isolated lab environment and do not affect any external systems or networks.
-Each configuration change is documented below, along with the rationale for why it was applied.
+To allow realistic attack simulations from the Kali Linux machine several default Windows 11 security controls were intentionally disabled.
+These changes are strictly contained within the lab environment and do not affect any external systems or networks.
+Each configuration change is documented below along with the rationale for why it was applied.

 ### Windows Defender Real Time Protection Disabled
 ```powershell